COVIDtoken/eth-hodler/README.md

-# Hodl DAO - www.hdao.org
+# ETh Hodler - www.ethhodler.org

 ## A simple non-profit DApp & ERC20 token running on the Ethereum blockchain

-The Hodler DAO is for hodlers - a simple DAO that helps holders to hodl, nothing more.
+The ETh Hodler is for hodlers - a simple DApp that helps holders to hodl, nothing more.
 It's for the benefit of the community.
-Absolutely noting goes to the developers of this DAO, thus keeping things simple and small.
+Absolutely noting goes to the developers of this DApp, thus keeping things simple and small.

     "This is just silly.
 Do people lack so much willpower that they have to